bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/elliptical-orbit-time-in-shadow.md

 :::{glue:figure} ellipse-time-in-shadow-nu-function
 :name: fig:ellipse-time-in-shadow-nu-function

-The solution of Eq. {eq}`eq:ellipse-shadow-function`.
+The solution of @eq:ellipse-shadow-function.
 :::

-From {numref}`fig:ellipse-time-in-shadow-nu-function`, we can see there are two roots, one near $\nu =$ 1 and one near $\nu =$ 2.5, both in radians.
+From @fig:ellipse-time-in-shadow-nu-function, we can see there are two roots, one near $\nu =$ 1 and one near $\nu =$ 2.5, both in radians.
 Now we can use `scipy.optimize.newton()` to solve the equation.
-Since we know the approximate roots from {numref}`fig:ellipse-time-in-shadow-nu-function`, we can use those as initial guesses for the result.
-Examining {numref}`fig:ellipse-time-in-shadow-figure`, we see that $\nu \approx$ 1 radians, or approximately 60°, corresponds to point b. $\nu \approx$ 2.5, or approximately 140°, corresponds to point c.
+Since we know the approximate roots from @fig:ellipse-time-in-shadow-nu-function, we can use those as initial guesses for the result.
+Examining @fig:ellipse-time-in-shadow-figure, we see that $\nu \approx$ 1 radians, or approximately 60°, corresponds to point b. $\nu \approx$ 2.5, or approximately 140°, corresponds to point c.

 ```{code-cell} ipython3
 nu_b = newton(func=shadow, x0=1, args=(e, a, R_E))  # rad